Wages vs salary, are you struggling to understand the difference?

-- We explained what a salary was and the concept of a salary being outcome and task focused
+- Explain what a salary is and the concept of a salary being outcome and task focused

-- We also outlined the pros of being paid salary i.e. salary provides a guaranteed income which makes budgeting and saving easier
+- Outlined the pros of being paid salary i.e. a salary provides guaranteed income, which makes budgeting and saving easier

-- We explained why the business had made the decision to pay their employees a salary – they had a number of good reasons why!
+- Explain why the business has made the decision to pay employees a salary – they had a number of good reasons why!

-- We provided the employee with a breakdown of what they would have been paid if they were paid at award rates (this included the overtime penalties and leave loading) – they were surprised to see they were significantly better off being paid salary!
+- Provided employee with a breakdown of what they would have been paid if they were paid at award rates (this included the overtime penalties and leave loading) – they were surprised to see they were significantly better off being paid salary!

-- We calculated how many additional hours the employee would need to work throughout the year to be worse off than the award (we also broke this down to a weekly basis.)
+- Calculate how many additional hours the employee would need to work throughout the year, to be worse off than the award (we also broke this down to a weekly basis.)
 On this occasion they weren’t working anywhere near these hours and they were a lot better off

 If you have an employee struggling to grasp being paid a salary versus an hourly rate we encourage you to meet with them and explain the salary concept, but more importantly given them an opportunity to raise these concerns so they can be addressed.